Blosc/bloscpack/README.rst

 Depending on which configuration for the file is used a constant, or linear overhead may be added to the file.
 The Bloscpack header adds 32 bytes in any case.
 If the data is non-compressible, Blosc will add 16 bytes of header to each chunk.
-If used, both the checksum and the offsets will add overhead to the file.
+The metadata section obviously adds a constant overhead, and if used, both the checksum and the offsets will add overhead to the file.
 The offsets add 8 bytes per chunk and the checksum adds a fixed constant value which depends on the checksum to each chunk.
 For example, 32 bytes for the ``adler32`` checksum.

 TODO
 ----